5,341 related texts · 2 related myths · Page 4 of 112

 The Mekhilta DeRabbi Yishmael identifies a critical distinction in the commandment "You shall not steal."
 The eighth of the Ten Commandments is not about stealing property.
 It is a...

-But perhaps the common element between them is that they are dignitaries, and it is their eminence that accounts for this, wherefore you are exhorted against cursing them—as oppose...
+Perhaps the common element between them is that they are dignitaries, and it is their eminence that accounts for this, wherefore you are exhorted against cursing them, as opposed t...

 That tension is at the heart of our story today, drawn from Midrash Tehillim 58, a beautiful exploration of Psalm 58.
 It grapples with a difficult question: "Do not destroy the con...